IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/currentTask.md

     *   #### Acceptance Criteria:
         1. A new directory, `knowledge_base/`, is created at the project root.
         2. A template file, `knowledge_base/_template.md`, is created to define the standard structure for all future articles (e.g., metadata frontmatter, heading styles).
+        3. A master index file, `knowledge_base/index.md`, is created, outlining a categorized list of 50 high-impact articles for the "Litecoin Basics & FAQ" feature.
-        3. At least three foundational FAQ articles are written and placed in `knowledge_base/` (e.g., `what-is-litecoin.md`, `how-litecoin-differs-from-bitcoin.md`, `understanding-litecoin-wallets.md`).
+        4. At least three foundational FAQ articles are written and placed in `knowledge_base/` (e.g., `what-is-litecoin.md`, `how-litecoin-differs-from-bitcoin.md`, `understanding-litecoin-wallets.md`).
-        4. The existing task `M4-FAQ-001` is updated to reflect that it will ingest data from the new `knowledge_base/` directory, not from external raw sources.
+        5. The existing task `M4-FAQ-001` is updated to reflect that it will ingest data from the new `knowledge_base/` directory, not from external raw sources.
     *   #### Link to projectRoadmap.md goal(s):
         *   Milestone 4: MVP Feature 1 Implementation (Litecoin Basics & FAQ)
         *   Feature 5: Curated Knowledge Base